-We may think of hypothermia as something that happens when people are stranded in a blizzard or lost in the snow, but for many seniors, hypothermia is a constant danger.
+We may think of hypothermia as something that happens when people are stranded in a blizzard or lost in the snow, but for many senior health, hypothermia is a constant danger.
 One does not have to be trapped in a blizzard or lost in the snow to suffer from hypothermia.

-Caregivers for seniors should be aware of what hypothermia is and how it may affect seniors.
+Caregivers for seniors should be aware of what hypothermia is and how it may affect senior health.
 In this caregiving services blog, we talk about the dangers of hypothermia and senior living.

 Disease and the Increased Risk of Hypothermia

 There are a number of diseases that increase the risk of hypothermia.
 Diabetes is one disease that changes how our body responds to temperatures.
 Coronary artery disease (CAD) is another disorder that affects the temperature of extremities.
 Medication can also play a part in cases of hypothermia.
 A good example of medications that affect our body’s ability to regulate temperature are cold medicines that contain fever reducers.

 Scientifically, hypothermia occurs when the body has a core temperature of 95°F or less.
 It does not require a long exposure to cold for hypothermia to start.
 In someone who is diabetic and has cold feet to begin with, a draft from a window can cause hypothermia in a short amount of time.
 Even with socks and shoes on, diabetics are at risk for hypothermia.

 Poor circulation, disease, and medications can increase the risk of hypothermia in seniors.
 Other factors include alcohol consumption.
 Staff in nursing homes, those who provide senior care or elder care in homes should be aware of the signs and symptoms of hypothermia.